SalmanO7/CODSOFT/Level 1 Tasks/Landing Page/readme.md

 ## Credits

-This landing page template is based on the design by Muammad Salman.
+This landing page template is based on the design by ## Muammad Salman.

-This project is licensed under the MIT License - see the LICENSE file for details.